Amesemi

-Amesemi is a Kushite protective goddess and wife of Apedemak, the lion-god.
-She was represented with a crown shaped as a falcon, or with a crescent moon on her head on top of which a falcon was standing.
-The clothing that Amesemi is seen wearing is a robe that is made from cloth and is worn over her undergarments.
+Amesemi is a Kushite protective goddess and wife of Apedemak, the lion god.
+She was represented with a falcon crown, or with a crescent moon on her head (which the falcon stood on).
 She is often seen wearing a short necklace with large beads.
-She is also depicted holding a second set of hands with her.
+She is occasionally depicted with the body of a woman and the head of a lioness, but this is very rare.

-In the north-front reliefs of the Lion Temple in Naqa she appears together with Isis, Mut, Hathor and Satet.
-Compared to the goddesses of ancient Egyptian origin Amesemi appears to be much more corpulent, which is typical for the representation of women in Meroe.
+In the north reliefs of the Lion Temple in Naqa she appears together with Isis, Mut, Hathor and Satet.
+Compared to the goddesses of ancient Egyptian origin, Amesemi appears to be much more corpulent, which is typical for the representation of women in Meroë.
 On stelae in the temple of Amun in Naqa she is shown together with the Kandake Amanishakheto.